League:

 sleeves

-Now in its fourth season, this white kit became the third choice and was worn just once at Watford.
-The kit differed slightly, with a new style of white socks.
+Now in its fourth season, the white kit became the third choice and was worn just once at Watford.
+This version featured a slight change, with a new style of white socks.

-For the away fixture at West Brom, Oxford United packed their navy shorts, but were requested to change due to West Brom also wearing navy.
+For the away fixture at West Bromwich Albion, Oxford United arrived with their navy shorts, only to be asked to change due to the home side also sporting navy.

 West Brom provided their white Umbro away shorts for Oxford to wear.
-These shorts featured blue piping, matching the Oxford shirts, so many attending the match may not have spotted the borrowed shorts.
+The borrowed shorts featured blue piping that matched the Oxford shirts, so many spectators may not have even noticed the switch.

 Kit Clash

-For the away fixture at Plymouth, Oxford United again made the mistake of packing navy shorts, which were deemed to be too similar to Plymouth's black Umbro shorts.
+For the away fixture at Plymouth Argyle, Oxford United once again found themselves with a kit mix-up, bringing their navy shorts, which were deemed too similar to Plymouth's black Umbro shorts.

 Kit Clash